 President Trump has dominated current negotiations in the news with a bevy of deals and withdrawals from existing agreements, but business negotiations and trends also made 2018 a memorable year.
-Here’s our list of 10 notable negotiations of 2018:
+Here’s our list of 10 notable negotiations from 2018:

 - Amazon’s HQ2 Stunt